carbon-language/carbon-lang/CONTRIBUTING.md

 Carbon repositories all follow a common
 [pull-request workflow](docs/project/pull_request_workflow.md) for landing changes.
-It emphasizes small, incremental development and preserves a simple linear history in the default branch.
+It is a trunk-based development model that emphasizes small, incremental changes and preserves a simple linear history.

 ## Acknowledgements